How to Make an Art Portfolio for College: Top Tips and Expert Advice for Art School Applicants

 Essential Tips to Build a College-Ready Art Portfolio

-Dr. Daniel, a former Director of Admissions at Parsons and portfolio coach with over 30 years of experience, has helped students gain admission to top-tier programs like RISD, SAIC, Cooper Union, and more.
-In this guide, she shares essential insights for students (and parents!) navigating the portfolio process.
+Dr. Daniel, a former Director of Admissions at Parsons and portfolio coach with over 30 years of experience, has helped students get into top programs like RISD, SAIC, Cooper Union and more.
+In this guide, she shares must-knows for students (and parents!) navigating the portfolio process.
+Learn more: What to Expect During a Portfolio Review

 Understanding the Purpose of a Portfolio